50 Free Things to Do in Tampa with Kids

 Visit a Park

 There are quite a few parks in Tampa.
-Each one is a wonderful thing to do with kids in Tampa for free.
 I recommend checking out Hillsborough River State Park or Fort De Soto Park.
+These parks contain local wildlife, nature trails, and relaxing picnic areas.

 Go Swimming on a White Sand Beach

-One of my favorite beaches is Indian Rocks Beach.
-However, Clearwater Beach is also the perfect place with warm water and a vast white sand beach.
+Clearwater Beach is also the perfect place with warm water and a vast white sand beach.
 Check out 30 Things to do in Clearwater with Kids for more things to do in Clearwater.
 Although it’s not free, Clearwater Marine Aquarium is a must-see!

 A little note: You will likely need to pay for parking when you visit any of these beaches in Tampa.